Zimmer's conjecture: Subexponential growth, measure rigidity, and strong property (T): Proof of Proposition

 Let $\lieh\subset \lieg$ be the Lie subalgebra generated by As there are at most $\dim(M)$ fiberwise Lyapunov exponents it follows that there are at most $\dim(M)$ resonant coarse restricted roots.
 It follows that $\lieh$ has resonant codimension at most $\dim(M)$.
 As we assume $\dim(M)\le r(\lieg)$, it follows from Proposition \ref{prop:LieFacts2} that $\lieh$ is parabolic.

 Let $H\subset G$ be the analytic subgroup with Lie algebra $\lieh$.
 Proposition \ref{thm:nonresonantimpliesinvariant} guarantees that $\bar\mu$ is $H$-invariant.
 We claim $H = G$.
 Indeed if $\dim (M) < r(G)$ then $\lieg = \lieh$ follows immediately from the minimality of $r(G)$.
 If $\dim (M) = r(g)$ and $H\neq G$ then, as $\lieh$ is parabolic, we have It follows that every fiberwise Lyapunov exponent is positively proportional with some restricted root $\beta$ with $\lieg^{[\beta]} \cap \lieh = 0$.
 In particular, there is an $s\in A$ such that $\lambda^F_i(s)<0$ for every fiberwise Lyapunov exponent $\lambda^F_i\in \calL^F$.
-However, the sum of all fiberwise exponents is zero in case that the $G$-action preserves a smooth volume in the fibers.
+However, in case that the $G$-action preserves a smooth volume in the fibers, the sum of all fiberwise exponents is zero, contradicting the existence of such an $s$.
 It thus follows under the hypotheses of Proposition \ref{prop:Ginvariantmeasure}(2) that $\bar \mu$ is $G$-invariant.
 This completes the proof of the proposition.

+\begin{remark} If one wants to obtain a weaker bound in Theorem \ref{theorem:main}, one can replace the argument above using \cite[Proposition 5.1]{AWBFRHZW-latticemeasure} with an easier argument using work of Ledrappier and Young \cite{MR819556}.
+This was discovered while this paper was under review and is explained in \cite[Section 8.3]{Cantat}, see also \cite[Propostions 3 and 4]{BDZ}.
+This approach gives similar looking dimension bounds on actions, but with the real rank of $G$ replacing $r(G)$ which is worse in all cases except $\Sl(n, \mathbb{R})$. \end{remark}